Halal Certification and Verification

 Fats must be derived from Halal slaughtered animals and oils from a plant source.
 Haram preservatives or processing aids must not be used in vegetable-based oil.

 Alcohol means ethyl alcohol.
-All products or ingredients containing alcohol are prohibited in Islam, even for cooking purpose or in filling for candies.
+All products or ingredients containing alcohol are prohibited in Islam, even for cooking purposes or in filling for candies.
 Artificial and natural flavors, colors and some type of meat or vegetable bases may contain alcohol products used to carry the flavor.
 The level of alcohol in the final product should be below 0.5% to be acceptable.
 This amount will vary from country to country.
 Vinegar, a by-product of derivative of alcohol, is permitted in Islam but it is advisable not to use the words "wine vinegar" in order not to confuse consumers.

 If gelatin is made from an unlawful substance, such as pig's meat, bones, skin, or the like, it is unlawful.
-Allah (may He be Exalted) says: Surah Al-Ma'idah, 5: 3 He has forbidden you only the Maitah (dead animals), and blood, and the flesh of swine.
+Allah (may He be Exalted) says Surah Al-Ma'idah, 5: 3 He has forbidden you only the Maitah (dead animals), and blood, and the flesh of swine.
 Religious scholars unanimously agreed that lard (pig's fat) falls under this prohibition.
 However, if the gelatin is free from any unlawful substance, there is no harm in using it.
 Source: Fatwa no. 8039 Permanent Committee for Scholarly Research and Ifta'

 - Storage of Halal Products

-To maintain integrity, safety, and quality of the Halal products (processed & non-processed), the facility must fulfill the following requirements:
+To maintain the integrity, safety, and quality of the Halal products (processed & non-processed), the facility must fulfill the following requirements:

 - Provide adequate storage areas for Halal products.
 These areas must be separate or, if this is not possible be segregated, through a physical barrier from those for non- Halal products.